SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/TeamsBot/tutorials/ChatOps_Tutorials_Custom_Buttons.md

 1. Browse to [Chat notifications](xref:ChatOps_Tutorials_Chat_Notification) and follow the tutorial as we follow up on that one from here.

-## Step 2: Deploy the CustomCommand Examples package from the Catalog
+## Step 2: Deploy the CustomCommand Examples package from the Catalog and configure the scripts

 In step 5 we will trigger a custom command from this package with a button that we added to an Adaptive Card notification, so we need to deploy this package first.
+Learn more about this package [here](https://github.com/SkylineCommunications/ChatOps-Extensions/blob/main/CustomCommandExamples/README.md)

 1. Browse to <https://catalog.dataminer.services/details/package/5863>.